 The mission of the Master of Public Administration (MPA) program at The University of Alabama is to prepare students to lead and manage public service organizations.
-We strive to develop critical thinking skills enabling out graduates to formulate policies and approaches to management while ensuring the integrity of the public service.
+We strive to develop critical thinking skills enabling our graduates to formulate policies and approaches to management while ensuring the integrity of the public service.
 Our program emphasizes public service values while facilitating intellectual and professional development through learning experiences that integrates theory with practice.
-We provide an instrumental culture that promotes diversity and advances governance while preparing students to reach standards of excellence in the public service.
+We provide an institutional culture that promotes diversity and advances governance while preparing students to reach standards of excellence in the public service.

 The Master of Public Administration (MPA) program is designed to prepare students for leadership and administrative roles in federal, state, and local government.
 It is directed at pre-career students seeking to enhance their employability and level of entry into public service, as well students already working in public service who desire to upgrade their skills, enhance promotion opportunities, or deepen their appreciation for the science and art of public administration.
 Through exposure to a rich body of theoretical and applied knowledge, students develop talents for managing employees, formulating budgets, structuring organizations, analyzing policies, and evaluating programs.

 MPA Degree Requirements

 Students are required to complete 39 semester hours of coursework.
-The 39 hours is subdivided as follows: 18 hours of public policy and administration core courses, 3 hours of quantitative methods, 6 hours of public policy and administration electives, and 9 hours of specialization electives if a 3 hour internship is completed and 12 hours of specialization electives if an internship is not completed.
-An internship is strongly recommended for all pre-service students.
-In addition to the 39 hours of coursework, students are required to complete a written comprehensive exam.
+The 39 hours is subdivided as follows: 21 hours of public policy and administration core courses, 6 hours of public policy and administration electives, and 9 hours of general electives if a 3 hour internship is completed and 12 hours of general electives if an internship is not completed.
+An internship is required for all pre-service students.
+In addition to the 39 hours of coursework, students must pass written comprehensive exam.

 Core Requirements: 21 Hours in Public Policy and Administration

-Beyond the quantitative methods requirement (PSC 522), students are required to take each of the courses from the following lists:
+Students are required to take each of the courses from the following lists.